Older drivers – deciding when to stop driving

 How to get an assessment of your driving skills

 If you’re worried about your fitness to drive, talk to your GP or a health professional.
-You could also ask a driving instructor or get an experienced driver assessment to get an objective (and confidential) assessment of your driving skills.
+You could also ask a driving instructor for an assessment to get an objective (and confidential) assessment of your driving skills.

 What to do if you decide to stop driving

 If you decide to stop driving, you should contact the DVA and tell them that you’re giving up your driving licence.
 If you have a medical condition, you’ll need to fill in a form and send it back to the DVA together with your licence.
 Follow the link below for more information.

 Travelling after giving up your licence